smitJadhav/csp-microservices/README.md

 microservices implementation

 This is a customer service provider apllication.
-This application uses technologies like Spring boot, postgres, hibernate, Oauth2, Eureka, Zuul, Ribbon, Common configuration, docker.
+This application uses technologies like Spring boot, postgres, hibernate, Oauth2, Eureka, Zuul, Ribbon, Common configuration, docker, kubernetes.

 Application has different services as follows.
 1.Eureka service - This is a eureka server application used for service descovery.